-Wheeler’s Connecticut Clearinghouse Hosts Community Quilting Event to Honor Memory of Those Lost to Addiction
+Wheeler’s Connecticut Clearinghouse Community Quilting Event Honored the Memory of Those Lost to Addiction

-Wheeler’s Connecticut Clearinghouse at 334 Farmington Avenue will host a community quilting event entitled, “Gone, But Not Forgotten,” on Saturday, February 25, 2017 from 10 a.m. to noon to honor the memory of those lost to substance use disorders, including opioid addiction.
+UPDATED March 1, 2017 - Wheeler’s Connecticut Clearinghouse at 334 Farmington Avenue hosted a community quilting event entitled, “Gone, But Not Forgotten,” on Saturday, February 25, 2017 to honor the memory of those lost to substance use disorders, including opioid addiction.

-This event is part of a statewide Remembrance Quilt initiative—recently launched by the Connecticut Department of Mental Health and Addiction Services (DMHAS) —to honor loved ones who have died from substance use disorders or addiction.
+This event was part of a statewide Remembrance Quilt initiative—recently launched by the Connecticut Department of Mental Health and Addiction Services (DMHAS) —to honor loved ones who have died from substance use disorders or addiction.
 This event is one of several happening statewide.
-Susan Walkama, LCSW, president and chief executive officer of Wheeler Clinic, will welcome attendees.
-DMHAS Commissioner Miriam Delphin-Rittmon, Ph.D., will be in attendance and will offer opening remarks.
-Local elected officials also have been invited to attend.
+Susan Walkama, LCSW, president and chief executive officer of Wheeler Clinic, welcomed attendees.
+DMHAS Commissioner Miriam Delphin-Rittmon, Ph.D., offered opening remarks and talked with attendees throughout the event.

 “The Remembrance Quilt is not only a way for people to honor their loved ones whom they lost to addiction, but it will continue to raise awareness about the possible deadly consequences of this disease,” said Commissioner Delphin-Rittmon.
 “By contributing a square in honor of somebody they lost to addiction, families and friends can send a message that no one is alone.
 That if you lost someone to addiction, there are others who share your grief, and for those who are actively using, you are loved, recovery is possible and help is available.”

 Participants' squares will eventually will be added to The Remembrance Quilt.